MoneroKon/website/privacy.md

 ### 1. Who we are

-Twisted Edwards z.s. (“we” or “us”) is a non-profit association, registered in the Czech Republic.
+T.E.
+Association (“we” or “us”) is a non-profit association, registered in the Czech Republic.
 We are primarily responsible for the planning, coordination, and production of MoneroKon (https://www.monerokon.org).
 We are data controllers, as defined by Regulation (EU) 2016/679 (GDPR).

 For further information, we can be contacted at orga+gdpr@monerokon.org.
 We can also be contacted using the details below.

-Address of the controller:

-**Twisted Edwards z.s.**, Rybná 716/24, Staré Město, 110 00 Praha 1, Czechia

-Signal: +420 703-981-539

-ID: 21147787

-Registered in commercial register maintained by Municipal court in Prague under file num.
-L 78655

 ### 2. Scope of this Privacy Policy